JoshDoody/joshdoody.github.io/_posts/2018-01-17-recruiter-business-model.md

 Plus your best opportunities will come through your network.
 Literally every job I've ever had came through my personal network.

 Don't have a network?
-SUre you do!
+Sure you do!
 Have you ever had a job before?
 Then you have a network of previous co-workers.
 Did you go to college?
 Then you have a network of classmates in your major.

 But let's say you don't have those.
 You just changed careers and you didn't go to college.
 Then what?